rezamarzban/MiniLux/README.md

 A simple and fast powerful AMD64/Intel 64bit linux on arm64/armhf Android phones and Raspberries pi 1,2,3,4,... ; Bring powerful X86_64 computer processes to arm64/armhf devices with it.

-Install latest famous official linux distribution only in one minute!
+MiniLux, Install latest famous official linux distribution only in one minute!

-MiniLux shell script initramfs and rootfs images builder, Very fast making from 40MB official downloaded sources only in one minute.
+MiniLux, Very fast making from 40MB official downloaded sources only in one minute.
 Very fast booting only in less than one minute.

 minimum system requirements for MiniLux: